Stopping power: History

-The concept of stopping power appeared in the tail end of the 19th century when colonial troops (including American troops in the Philippines during the Moro Rebellion, and British soldiers during the New Zealand Wars) at close quarters found that their pistols were not able to stop charging native tribesmen.
+The concept of stopping power appeared in the late 19th century when colonial troops (including American troops in the Philippines during the Moro Rebellion, and British soldiers during the New Zealand Wars) at close quarters found that their pistols were not able to stop charging native tribesmen.
 This led to the introduction or reintroduction of larger caliber weapons (such as the older .45 Colt and the newly developed .45 ACP) capable of stopping opponents with a single round.

 During the Seymour Expedition in China, at one of the battles at Langfang, Chinese Boxers, armed with swords and spears, conducted a massed infantry charge against the forces of the Eight-Nation Alliance, who were equipped with rifles.
 At point-blank range, a British soldier had to fire four .303 Lee-Metford bullets into a Boxer before he stopped charging.
 U.S. Army officer Bowman McCalla reported that single rifle shots were not enough: multiple rifle shots were needed to halt a Boxer.
 Only machine guns were effective in immediately stopping the Boxers.

 In the Moro Rebellion, Moro Muslim Juramentados in suicide attacks continued to charge against American soldiers even after being shot.
 Panglima Hassan in the Hassan uprising had to be shot dozens of times before he died.
 This forced the Americans to phase out .38 Long Colt revolvers and start using .45 Colt against the Moros.

 British troops used expanding bullets during various conflicts in the Northwest Frontier in India, and the Mahdist War in Sudan.
 The British government voted against a prohibition on their use at the Hague Convention of 1899, although the prohibition only applied to international warfare.

-In response to addressing stopping power issues, the Mozambique Drill was developed to maximize the likelihood of a target's quick incapacitation.
+In response to addressing stopping power issues, the Mozambique drill was developed to maximize the likelihood of a target's quick incapacitation.

 "Manstopper" is an informal term used to refer to any combination of firearm and ammunition that can reliably incapacitate, or "stop", a human target immediately.
 For example, the .45 ACP round and the .357 Magnum round both have firm reputations as "manstoppers".
 Historically, one type of ammunition has had the specific tradename "Manstopper".
 Officially known as the Mk III cartridge, these were made to suit the British Webley .455 service revolver in the early 20th century.
 The ammunition used a 220 gr cylindrical bullet with hemispherical depressions at both ends.
 The front acted as a hollow point deforming on impact while the base opened to seal the round in the barrel.
 It was introduced in 1898 for use against "savage foes", but fell quickly from favor due to concerns of breaching the Hague Convention's international laws on military ammunition, and was replaced in 1900 by re-issued Mk II pointed-bullet ammunition.

 Some sporting arms are also referred to as "stoppers" or "stopping rifles".
 These powerful arms are often used by game hunters (or their guides) for stopping a suddenly charging animal, like a buffalo or an elephant.